aws-samples/aws-secure-environment-accelerator/docs/installation/customization-index.md

 - Sample config files can be found in [this](../../reference-artifacts/SAMPLE_CONFIGS/) folder
   - Most of the examples reflect a Medium Security profile (NIST, ITSG, FEDRAMP)
-- Unsure where to start, use the [config.lite-NFW-example.json](../../reference-artifacts/SAMPLE_CONFIGS/config.lite-NFW-example.json) file (the NFW variant of option 2)
+- Unsure where to start, use the [config.lite-CTNFW-example.json](../../reference-artifacts/SAMPLE_CONFIGS/config.lite-CTNFW-example.json) file (the CT w/NFW variant of option 2)
 - Frugal and want something comprehensive to experiment with, use the [config.test-example.json](../../reference-artifacts/SAMPLE_CONFIGS/config.test-example.json) file (option 5)

 **Samples with Descriptions**